Dogs are natural-born predators. They like to run, hunt, chase after wildlife, and get dirty.

 After ticks hatch they become larvae.
 At this stage they are more of a pain in the neck than a major threat.
 Larvae rarely transmit tick-borne disease.
 They can contract Lyme disease-causing bacteria (Borrelia burgdorferi) from small rodents, but do not transfer any infection to the host.

 What to look for: These parasites are very small and can be hard to see.
 Larvae can sometimes look like grains of sand or dark specks.
 To specify a larva from a nymph, count their legs.
-One key trait on tick larvae is that they only have six legs.
+One key trait of tick larvae is that they only have six legs.

 Tick nymphs